BEAT: Tokenizing and Generating Symbolic Music by Uniform Temporal Steps: Related Work

 Recent years have witnessed significant progress in Transformer-based symbolic music generation.
 REMI~\citep{huang2020pop} improved rhythmic coherence through beat-relative position encoding.
 Anticipatory Music Transformer~\citep{thickstun2024anticipatory} extends the autoregressive framework with an anticipation mechanism, enabling infilling and continuation.
 FIGARO~\citep{vonrutte2023figaro} achieves fine-grained control over musical attributes such as density and instrumentation.

-While these models have achieved remarkable success in offline tasks such as continuation, infilling, and conditional generation, their underlying tokenization schemes are inherently unsuitable for real-time accompaniment generation—a scenario with increasing importance.
+While these models have achieved remarkable success in offline tasks such as continuation, infilling, and conditional generation, their underlying tokenization schemes are inherently unsuitable for real-time accompaniment generation---a scenario with increasing importance.
 Real-time accompaniment requires the model to generate responses instantaneously as melodic input arrives.
 Yet, existing encoding methods typically require complete musical segments before tokenization, which precludes streaming processing.
-Current solutions for real-time accompaniment, such as SongDriver~\citep{wang2022songdriver} and RL-Duet~\citep{jiang2020rl_duet}, rely on specialized architectures or reinforcement learning strategies.
-This gap between existing tokenization designs and real-time generation requirements motivates the need for a new representation that bridges this divide.
+Current solutions for real-time accompaniment, such as SongDriver~\citep{wang2022songdriver} and RL-Duet~\citep{jiang2020rl_duet}, rely on specialized architectures or reinforcement learning strategies, and more recent work studies streaming accompaniment in the audio domain with explicit future-visibility and chunk-duration trade-offs~\citep{wu2025streaming}.
+This gap between existing tokenization designs and real-time generation requirements motivates the need for a new symbolic representation that bridges this divide.